Dhvani-intwala/My-Books-Store/README.md

 4. Click on a product to read and view the details.
 5. Register for an account.

-- As a logged in website user, I can:
+<h4> As a logged in website user, I can</h4>

 1. Make wishlist products page in which I can edit or/and buy books at any time
 2. Subscribe to a newsletter, so I can always be up to date with the latest promotions
 3. Save my data under my personal profile.
 4. Manage my profile by updating my details.
-6. Logout of the website.
+5. Logout of the website.
-7. Using my personal profile, buy a product by using the website checkout system.
+6. Using my personal profile, buy a product by using the website checkout system.

-- As a website Superuser, I can:
+<h4> As a website Superuser, I can</h4>

 1. Create and publish a new product.
 2. Create a new user, products, and categories.